The changes in the Children and Families Bill affect the way children with special educational needs (SEN) are supported in schools.

-- during discussions with Mrs Potts, Mrs Rush or Mrs Stubbs, or other professionals.
+- during discussions with Mrs Potts, Mrs Rush or other professionals.

-- parents are encouraged to comment on their child’s IEP with possible suggestions that could be incorporated.
+- parents are encouraged to comment on their child’s Support Plan with possible suggestions that could be incorporated.

 What specialist services and expertise are available at or accessed by Allelsey Hall?